Upcoming Exhibitions

 April 4–September 20, 2025

 Amanda Maciuba’s work is an exploration of the visible and invisible marks of human hands on the landscape.
 Her practice investigates human relationships with the environment over time, forefronting the impacts of human-driven climate change.
 She exposes and reconsiders the layered histories of specific locations: from the geologic forces that shaped the land, to impacts of Western colonialism, to the current practices of development, destruction, and restoration by the local communities she interacts with every day.
-Watershed is a series of prints, artist’s books, and installations that are inspired by the confluence of the Kaw and Missouri Rivers in Kansas City, Kansas.
-The work has expanded over time to consider how water shapes human life and how our actions impact river environments in return.
+Bodies of water often act as anchors for Maciuba’s creative investigation.
+Watershed is an exhibition of prints, artist’s books, and installations that consider how water shapes human life and how our actions impact river environments in return.

 Maciuba is the Great Plains Art Museum’s 2025 Elizabeth Rubendall Artist in Residence.
 Visit the artist during her residency at the museum from April 8 to 19.
 Learn more about the residency and scheduled events here.